melange-re/melange-re.github.io/docs/learn.md

 Here is what the documentation of the `opam init` command says:

 > The init command initialises a local "opam root" (by default, `~/.opam/`) that
-> holds opam's data and packages.
+> holds opam’s data and packages.
 This is a necessary step for normal operation
 > of opam.
 The initial software repositories are fetched, and an initial
 > 'switch' can also be installed, according to the configuration and options.
 > These can be afterwards configured using opam switch and opam repository.

-> Additionally, this command allows to customise some aspects of opam's shell
+> Additionally, this command allows to customise some aspects of opam’s shell
 > integration, when run initially (avoiding the interactive dialog), but also at
 > any later time.